 REFLEXIVE VERBS are verbs which have the same conjugation like regular verbs but the difference is only that they have the special suffix -ся (sometimes -сь) at the end.

 - я родился – I was born

-2. The second case when we should use reflexives is for the meaning “each other”.
-That means when people do something together with each other.
-Look at the example:
+2. Reflexives are also used for meaning “each other”, when people do something together with each other.

-3. For inanimate things making an action (like “a lesson begins, the store opens ect.)
+3. For inanimate things making an action (passive voice.)
 Compare these two pictures.